Life goes on, long after the thrill of living is gone. John Mellencamp

 Scan_20190405_173015

 Sam made it back, only to lose his family because of his drinking and gambling.
 He warned me, whatever my demons, not to succumb to those evils.
 He died many years ago, but I will remember him for a long time.
-I’m finally writing my book, and as promised Sam, you’re in it.
+I’ve finally written my book, and as promised, Sam, you’re in it.

-After settling into my studio apartment in Denver, I enrolled in a program of study for an FCC 1st Class license, sometimes called a First Phone.
-It was known to be a difficult exam, especially for those like me who had not done well in high school math.
+After settling into my studio apartment in Denver, I enrolled in a program to earn an FCC 1st Class license, sometimes called a First Phone.
+It was known to be a challenging exam, especially for those like me who had not done well in high school math.

-Having this license was a real plus for getting a job in radio, and it was required for stations with 10,000 watts or more that were broadcasting directionally to have an operator with a 1st Class License on duty at all times.
-And with the First Phone, one could be an engineer at a radio station.
+Having this license was a real plus for getting a job in radio.
+It was a requirement for stations with 10,000 watts or more that were broadcasting directionally to have an operator with a 1st Class License on duty at all times.
+And with the First Phone, one could be called an engineer at a radio station.
 Wow, that sounded pretty impressive.
 Don Swan, an engineer?
-No doubt, Mr. Pete Vaughn (HS math teacher) would be stunned.
+Mr. Pete Vaughn (HS math teacher) would be stunned.

 Not so fast, I don’t have the license just yet.

 The extra work and dedication paid off.
-Under the tutelage of a stern FCC proctor in downtown Denver — I passed the one-hour-plus exam on my first try and obtained my First Phone.
-It was a great boost to my morale and confidence.
-(Five years later, it would be worthless, the FCC deregulated many of its rules for radio stations, including the requirement for a 1st Class licensed engineer.)
+Under the tutelage of a stern FCC proctor in downtown Denver, I passed the two-hour exam on my first try and obtained my First Phone.
+It was a significant boost to my morale and confidence.
+(Five years later, it would be worthless.
+The FCC deregulated many of its rules for radio stations, including the requirement for a 1st Class licensed engineer.)

 I can’t complain, but sometimes I still do.
 Joe Walsh.

-Eight months after being discharged from Fitzsimons — sick, broke, divorced, and bankrupt — I was a sophomore at the University of Denver (DU) and a Denver DJ with help from my First Phone.
+Eight months after being discharged from Fitzsimons — sick, broke, divorced, and bankrupt — I was a sophomore at the University of Denver (DU).
+Thanks to my First Phone, mellow voice, and great personality, I was also a Denver DJ.

-KLAK was the number one Country music station in Denver, the eighteenth largest market in the U.S., broadcasting on 1600 AM with 10,000 watts and 107.5 FM at 50,000 watts.
+KLAK was the number one Country music station in Denver, the eighteenth-largest market in the U.S. We broadcast on 1600 AM at 10,000 watts and on 107.5 FM at 50,000 watts.
 The manager hired me on the spot while I was meeting with him about doing voice-overs for commercials.
-I was offered the 7 pm to Midnight shift Mon-Fri at $150 a week, which increased to $250 (about $1360 in 2022 dollars) after my show’s ratings and popularity were validated.
+I was offered the 7 pm to Midnight shift Mon-Fri at $150 a week, which increased to $250 (about $1875 in 2025 dollars) after my show’s ratings and popularity were validated.

 klak-ktel-325-_0003a-2